24ce047mihirkatariya-gif/first_repo/README.md

 # first_repo
-the first repo to learn the git and github
+the first repo to learn the git and github.